INT 188: STEM Exploration Course

 Apply through the ExplorEC portal (it’s easy, we promise!)

-Complete this survey to help us match your experience in INT 188 to your interests.
+Complete this form to help us match your experience in INT 188 to your interests (required step before you are enrolled).

 If you have questions please contact us.